U-Shift/Transport-Demand-Modelling/6-SpatialModels.md

 Moran.I(TABLEmoran$classfactor, ozone.dists.bin) #Moran’s I =0.012, p = .001
 ```

-> The result (observed) is the Moran’s I value, and if it is enough
+> **Note:** The result (observed) is the Moran’s I value, and if it is
-> close to zero, we can affirm (with p=…) that ther is not a spatial
+> enough close to zero, we can affirm (with p=…) that ther is not a
-> pattern, suggesting an aleatory distribution in space.
-Tf the result
+> spatial pattern, suggesting an aleatory distribution in space.
+Tf the
-> was close to 1 or -1, it would suggest a pattern in distribuition in
+> result was close to 1 or -1, it would suggest a pattern in
-> space.
+> distribuition in space.

 **See more
 [here](https://stats.idre.ucla.edu/r/faq/how-can-i-calculate-morans-i-in-r/)**